lawrenceleejr/DVMuReint/README.md

 ## Running of limits (in CheckMATE)

 This will be Taylor's primary focus at first.
 Because of the dependencies required, we can start from a docker image containing a full delphes installation available at `ghcr.io/scipp-atlas/mario-mapyde/delphes:latest`.
-Larry created a docker image that contains CheckMATE preinstalled made from this.
+Larry created a docker image that contains CheckMATE preinstalled made from that image.
 See [https://hub.docker.com/repository/docker/lawrenceleejr/checkmate](https://hub.docker.com/repository/docker/lawrenceleejr/checkmate). `v0.2` has a successful install of CheckMATE(-LLP) at commit [4299900](https://github.com/CheckMATE2/checkmate2-LLP/tree/4299900a98a38100c31bf75222a03d3494c39714).

 CheckMATE is located in `/usr/local/share/checkmate/` and the actual executable can be found at `/usr/local/share/checkmate/bin/CheckMATE`.